27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} s_j \coloneqq \sin\left(\frac{k_jd}{2}\right), \end{align} \]

-you can do this in the form
+one can write this in the form

 \[ \begin{align} \delta_j\alpha = \frac{2i}{d}s_j\alpha \end{align} \]